Didsbury Mosque

-The Didsbury Mosque, and the Manchester Islamic Centre, are co-located on Burton Road, West Didsbury, in Manchester, England.
-The building was originally the "Albert Park Methodist Chapel", which opened for worship in 1883, but in 1962 the chapel closed and was later converted into a mosque.
+Didsbury Mosque is on Burton Road in Didsbury, Manchester, England.
+The building was originally Albert Park Methodist Chapel, which opened in 1883, but closed in 1962 and was later converted into a mosque.
 It has an attendance of around 1,000 people.
 The mosque Sheikh is Mustafa Abdullah Graf.

 Distinctive aspects

 The Didsbury Mosque and Manchester Islamic Centre says that it "represents a wide range of the Muslim community of various origins and/or Islamic schools of thought".
 The mosque holds open-days with displays, talks, question-and-answer sessions, and guided tours.

-Didsbury mosque also have a gardening volunteering group for maintaining their paradise themed garden on Burton Road containing roses, sweet peas, Mediterranean planting, salad garden with pergolas.
+Didsbury Mosque has a gardening volunteering group for maintaining their paradise themed garden on Burton Road containing roses, sweet peas, Mediterranean plants, salad garden with pergolas.
 A Youth group has also been set up encouraging them to play table tennis, badminton, chess and others along with food, Islamic reminders and prayers.

 The mosque has a Sharia (Islamic law) Department which issues fatwas (Islamic decrees), oversees family affairs, helps calculate zakat (a type of alms-giving), and provides advice and mediation with regard to financial transactions.

 With radio coverage of most of South Manchester, the mosque broadcasts adhan (Islamic call to prayer), prayers themselves, Friday sermons, and daily reminders, as well as talks and lectures given in the prayer hall of the mosque.
 The Manchester Islamic Centre is registered as a charity with the Charity Commission.

 During the 2021 COVID-19 lockdown they offered hot food and a foodbank for their neighbours and those in need as well as briefly holding a pop-up vaccine centre.
 On the 21st January 2021 an emergency flood warning given to many Didsbury residents encouraged them to evacuate.
 In response, the Mosque provided voluntary emergency overnight stay for residents including the Didsbury West councillor.